zdzislaw-s/stopwatch_controller/README.md

 The layout of the repository is as follows:

 ```
-pl/ - artefacts relevant to the Programmable Logic.
-Of the most importance are:
+pl/ - artefacts relevant to the Programmable Logic - of the most importance are:

     pl/ip_repo/src/debounce.v - logic for cancelling the button bounce effect.
     pl/ip_repo/src/ssd.v - logic for driving PmodSSD.
     pl/ip_repo/src/encoder.v - logic for driving PmodENC.
     pl/ip_repo/hdl/stopwatch_controller_v1_0_S00_AXI.v - interfacing with other IPs via AXI4 Lite.
     pl/ip_repo/hdl/stopwatch_controller_v1_0.v - module that maintains instances of ssd, encoder, debounce and stopwatch_controller_v1_0_S00_AXI.

-    The above source files are packaged into a single IP core, i.e. stopwatch_controller.
+    The above source files are referenced within the Vivado project as a single IP core - stopwatch_controller.
+The files that are not part of the IP core are:

     pl/src/verilog/stopwatch_system_wrapper.v - Verilog module where system from stopwatch_system.pdf is specified.
     pl/src/constraints/stopwatch.tcl - Tcl file with unmanaged constraints.